cseanburns/systems-librarianship/src/2c-learn-nano.md

 > `nano` is a text-editor with old origins.
 > Specifically, it's a fork of the Unix `pico` editor.
 > The keyboard shortcuts used by `nano` were carried over from the `pico` editor.
-> These keyboard shortcuts were designed before the [Common User Access](cua) guidelines
+> These keyboard shortcuts were designed before the [Common User Access][cua] guidelines
 > helped standardize the common keyboard shortcuts we use today for opening, saving, closing, etc files.

 The shortcuts listed need some explanation.